WisconsinHomemaker.com is a website by Deborah L Melian who shares helpful seasonal home and garden tips, as well as family favorite recipes.

 Here’s a little bit about me…

 I’m an avid foodie, traveler, and photographer.
-And, in my “spare time,” I love to quilt, play golf, and fish–although I haven’t been able to do too much lately.
+And, in my “spare time,” I love to quilt, play golf, and fish.

 I’m a SAHM (stay-at-home-mom), blog too much, all the while trying to manage my home and garden.
 I say “manage” because really my home is a work in progress.

-But being a work in progress means that I’m constantly redefining how I do and make things.
+But being a work in progress really means that I’m constantly redefining how I do and make things.
 Just like the seasonal changes here in Wisconsin, I’m always tweaking this and that.
-Like a tinkerer of a sort.
+Like a tinkerer of sorts.

 Maybe that’s why I love Wisconsin Homemaker so much.
 It allows me to share my love for everything home and garden.